maxludden/supergene-v2/books/book03/md/chapter-0928.md

 What Phoenix King said wasn't personal; he behaved this way to everyone.
 He was particularly rude when he wanted a challenge with others.

 "Oh my God!
-This is going to be one h*ll of a show."
+This is going to be one hell of a show."

 "Phoenix King's body is indestructible, or so I have heard.
 Does The King have what it takes to defeat such a foe?"